 - Doesn't shed too much

-- Is easier to handle, friendlier with strangers, more amenable to training, and more tolerant of other pets than most terriers are
+- Compared to most terriers, is friendlier with strangers, more amenable to training, and more tolerant of other pets

 A West Highland White Terrier may be right for you.